YonthehBertrand/construction-website/README.md

-# Construction website by Yonteh Betrand
+# Construction website by Yontheh Bertrand
 # Raw html templates (credits to the respective owners)
 # I converted it into a fully functional PHP websites that is easily maintainable